 Stories of Benton County people are told by their belongings and by the many display boards throughout the museum.
 The goals of individuals and families remain the same through time but the ways these goals are met are unique and interesting.

-Regular hours for the museum will be Friday-Sunday 10AM-4PM.
-Admission will be $3 for adults and $2 for seniors and children 3-12.
+Regular hours for the museum are be Friday-Sunday 10AM-4PM.
+Admission is $3 for adults and $2 for seniors and children 3-12.
+Open April through October.